CemKaya1/DSA210-TermProject/README.md

 # DSA210-TermProject -> Second-Hand Car Price Analysis

 ##  Objective
-This project aims to find out what affects the prices of second-hand cars.
-By collecting data on different car models, mileage, brands, accident history, and more, I will look for patterns that impact car prices.
+This project aims to find out what affects the prices of second-hand cars by how much.
+By collecting data on different car models, mileage, brands, accident history, and more, I will look for patterns that impact car prices and how much it affects them.
+I will also investigate how a brand's value affects the weight of these data points' effects.

 ##  Motivation
-I'm currently looking to buy a second-hand car, and I’ve noticed that prices can vary a lot and decided to make it a little bit more scientific to determine whether a price is appropriate for the given car so that I don't buy an overpriced car.
-This project will help me (and others) understand which factors make a car more expensive or cheaper and prevent us from losing unnecesary money.
+I'm currently looking to buy a second-hand car, and I’ve noticed that prices can vary a lot and decided to make it a little bit more scientific to determine whether a price is appropriate for the given car or not so that I don't buy an overpriced car.
+This project will help me (and others) understand which factors make a car more expensive or cheaper and prevent us from paying unnecesary money.

 ##  Data Collection
 - **Where will the data come from?** I will collect data by web scraping second-hand car listing websites.